Cream Cheese Arepas

 - Mix milk, cream cheese, and salt in a mixing bowl; whisk together until smooth and foamy.
 Add sugar and arepas flour to milk mixture; mix with a spatula until dough is soft, thick, and workable, about 1 minute.
+Watch Now

 - Divide dough into 4 portions (for the 4 wells in the maker).
 Form each quarter into a ball and use wet hands to gently shape it into a thick patty about 1/2-inch thick.
 If you see little cracks on the outside, the dough may be a little too dry; add more milk.
+Watch Now

 - Heat arepas maker; lightly coat wells of the arepas machine with vegetable oil.
+Watch Now

 - Place patties into wells of maker, close lid, and let cook through one cooking cycle of machine, about 5 minutes.
 For a crisper crust, flip arepas, using a wooden spoon or spatula, and repeat cooking cycle for 5 more minutes.
 Patties will be crusty and browned on both sides and the insides will be cooked all the way through.
+Watch Now

 - You can make arepas using a heavy skillet over medium heat; spray with cooking oil, place arepas into the hot skillet, and cook until bottoms are crusty and brown, about 5 minutes.
 Flip arepas and cook other side until browned, 3 to 5 more minutes.